TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.1.md

 #### Add a global list of monitored tables

-If a record is relevant can only be decided in the context of a solr site because the typoscript configuration defines the indexing configuration.
+If a record is relevant can only be decided in the context of a Solr site because the TypoScript configuration defines the indexing configuration.

 When you want to tweek the backend performance you can define a global list of monitoredTables.
-Other tables will then be ignored and also the parsing of the typoscript configuration is not needed then.
+Other tables will then be ignored and also the parsing of the TypoScript configuration is not needed then.

 * https://github.com/TYPO3-Solr/ext-solr/issues/1115

 ### New Index Inspector

 Since extjs will be removed more and more from the TYPO3 core we decided to migrate the index inspector to fluid.
 You can use the index inspector as usual from "Web > Info > Search Index Inspector" to analyze which documents are in the solr server for a specific page.

 Related Issues: